ahmed-eldesoky284/Quiz-1/README.md

 ## Usage

-1. Power up the Arduino board using a 5V power supply.
+1. Press key 'A' to make the robot walk forward.

-2. The system will prompt you to enter the password using the keypad.
-The default password is `1345`, but you can modify it in the code.
+2. Press key 'B' to make the robot walk backward.

-3. After entering the password, the system will prompt you to place your finger on the fingerprint sensor.
+3. Press key 'C' to make the robot stop.

-4. If the entered password and fingerprint match, the system will grant access by turning on an LED or performing any other desired action.
-Otherwise, access will be denied.
+4. Press '*' to make the robot turn left.

-5. The system output will be displayed on the serial monitor, indicating whether access was granted or denied.
+5. Press '#' to make the robot turn right.

 ## Customization

 You can customize the access control logic and actions according to your requirements.
-In the `Password-Fingerprint.ino` file, you will find comments and instructions to guide you through the customization process.
+In the `Quiz1.ino` file, you will find comments and instructions to guide you through the customization process.